ManyPrimates/manyprimates.github.io/README.md

     - If that gives you any errors, google them... or check [here](https://jekyllrb.com/docs/installation/)
 - Install jekyll-seo-tag: `gem install bundler jekyll-seo-tag`
 - `cd` into the git repo for the website
-- Build local Jekyll site `bundle exec jekyll serve`
+- Build local Jekyll site: `bundle exec jekyll serve`
-- Open browser and open `http://localhost:4000`
+- Open browser and go to: `http://localhost:4000`
 - You should see any changes you save on your local `.md` files (refresh)
 - Push your changes when you're happy with the preview!